chpc-uofu/spack-config/readme.md

 where CHPC_ARCH depends on the machine where one logs in, in particular
 - kingspeak - `linux-centos7-sandybridge`
 - notchpeak - `linux-centos7-skylake_avx512`, `zen`, or `zen2` (for AMD nodes)

+### CHPC custom directory locations

+`/uufs/chpc.utah.edu/sys/spack` - root directory for package installation

+`/uufs/chpc.utah.edu/sys/modulefiles/spack` - Lmod module files

+`/scratch/local`, or `~/.spack/stage` - local drive where the build is performed (= need to make sure to build on machine that has it)

+`/uufs/chpc.utah.edu/sys/srcdir/spack-cache` - cache for downloaded package sources

 ### CHPC configuration